-I started off my free-lance career as graphic designer while still student at my Design University.
-Then I moved to the States, in LA, for one year of real world experience.
+Started off my free-lance career as graphic designer while still studying.
+A couple of years after graduation I moved to the States, LA, for one year of real world experience.
 Back in Rome, I launched my "Kunstler Studio”, pioneering the switch from analogue to digital.
-A few years later I needed to grow bigger and I started “The Looking Glass Factory”.
-But as my new company grew, I realised I was missing my independence.
-Eventually I took the big decision and quit my 15 people company.
-To celebrate my new found freedom I launched my first personal website: MKsite.com, that immediately stood out of the crowd.
-Now, with many years of both designing and teaching experience, and about 1.500 projects done, I’m carrying on my free-lance designer career, offering one more service that I truly love.
-That is photography.
+A few years later I needed to grow bigger and I started my own design company.
+As my new firm grew, I realised I was missing my beloved independence.
+So I gladly quit.
+And to celebrate my new found freedom, I launched my first personal website: MKsite.com, that stood out of the crowd.
+Once regained a steady going, I tried the teaching experience.
+That was 12 years at IED Rome.
+Now, with many years of both design and teaching experience I’m carrying on my free-lance business.
+Most happily.

-Sinthetizing, I could say: I do graphic design with love, yet I love to do photography.
+I could say that I do graphic design with love, yet I love to do photography.
+Loving both anyhow.

 As a photographer I have two personalities.
-Me, I do street and documentary photography, because I like to catch candid, unposed, unexpected moments, as well as investigating human nature and behaviour.
-My alter ego does food + lifestyle shooting, for brands that need to improve their social media content quality, because he likes to get paid.
-In both cases, we snap our photos with natural light and the least of tech gears.
+Me, I do street and documentary photography, because I like to catch candid, unstaged, unexpected moments, as well as investigating human nature and behaviour.
+My alter ego does food + lifestyle shooting, for brands that need to improve their social media content quality.
+In both cases, we snap our photos with passion, and edit'em with care.

 Künstler in German means "artist".
 Being born with such a name is already a big responsibility.
-But that's nothing, really, if compared to how little did I know about the meaning of my nickname, which is Kü.
+But that's nothing, really, if compared to how little did I know about the meaning of my nickname, which, by the way, is Kü.
 Until I found out...

 Kū, the fifth element in Japanese philosophy, represents those things beyond our everyday experience, particularly those things composed of pure energy.
 Bodily, kū represents spirit, thought, and creative energy.
 It represents our ability to think and to communicate, as well as our creativity.
 It can also be associated with power, creativity, spontaneity, and inventiveness.